FiAWe/recruitment-ml/README.md

 This script also contains a method for data enrichment by giving an option to create random sub-strings of the paragraphs in the training set.

-All random splitting is seeded so that the analysis is reproducible.
+All random splitting is seeded so that the analysis is reproducible and comparable across models.

 ### 3. Model development

-I developed several models to predict the author of the paragraphs.
-The models ( in order of development) are:
+I developed several models, The models ( in order of development ) are:
 - Naive Bayes
 - Naive Bayes with n-grams
 - Naive Bayes with Word2Vec